NIFK14027U Consumer Economics and Food Policy

-The aim of the course is to give the students a basic understanding of economic thinking in relation to decision making in the food area.
+The aim of the course is to give the students a basic understanding of economic thinking in relation to decision making by consumers and producers in the food domain.
 In addition, the course provides an overview of economic policy instruments that can be used to affect the market.

 Have a basic understanding of the mechanisms behind consumers’ demand for food products